derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/07/2025 16:22:18 : 3 Database Admins walked into a NoSQL bar.
+28/07/2025 16:25:50 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Writing PHP is like peeing in the swimming pool, everyone did it, but we don't need to bring it up in public.
+Waiter: He's choking!
+Is anyone a doctor?
+Programmer: I'm a Vim user.
 <!-- replace-with-joke ends -->